Leftist millennial wins election as Chile's next president

 SANTIAGO, Chile (AP) — A leftist millennial who rose to prominence during anti-government protests was elected Chile’s next president Sunday after a bruising campaign against a free-market firebrand likened to Donald Trump.

-Kast, 55, a devout Roman Catholic and father of nine, emerged from the far right fringe after having won less than 8% of the vote in 2017.
-He rose steadily in the polls this time with a divisive discourse emphasizing conservative family values and playing on Chileans’ fears that a surge in migration — from Haiti and Venezuela — is driving crime.

-A longtime lawmaker, he has a record of attacking Chile’s LGBTQ community and advocating more restrictive abortion laws.
-He also accused outgoing President Sebastian Pinera, a fellow conservative, of betraying the economic legacy of Gen. Augusto Pinochet, the country’s former military leader.
-Kast’s brother, Miguel, was one of Pinochet’s top advisers.
+Boric’s victory is likely to be felt throughout Latin America, where ideological divisions have been on the rise amid the coronavirus pandemic, which sped up the reversal of a decade of economic gains, exposed longstanding deficiencies in health care and deepened inequality that is among the worst in the world.

+At 35, Boric will become Chile’s youngest modern president when he takes office in March and only the second millennial to lead in Latin America, after El Salvador’s Nayib Bukele.
+Only one other head of state, Giacomo Simoncini of the city-state San Marino in Europe, is younger.

-Boric, 35, would become Chile’s youngest modern president.
-He was among several activists elected to Congress in 2014 after leading protests for higher quality education.
-If elected, he said, he will “bury” the neoliberal economic model left by Pinochet and raise taxes on the “super rich” to expand social services, fight inequality and boost protections of the environment.
+Boric was among several activists elected to Congress in 2014 after leading protests for higher quality education.
+On the stump, he vowed to “bury” the neoliberal economic model left by Pinochet and raise taxes on the “super rich” to expand social services, fight inequality and boost protections of the environment.

+As a lawmaker he has a record of attacking Chile’s LGBTQ community and advocating more restrictive abortion laws.
+He also accused Pinera, a fellow conservative, of betraying the economic Pinochet.
+Kast’s brother, Miguel, was one of the dictator’s top advisers.

 “I’m not an extremist. … I don’t feel far right,” Kast proclaimed in the final stretch even as he was dogged by revelations that his German-born father had been a card-carrying member of Adolf Hitler’s Nazi party.